Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations

-\begin{IEEEbiography}[{ }]{Stylianos Asteriadis}{\space} has received the diploma of Electrical and Computer Engineer from the Aristotle University of Thessaloniki (A.U.Th), an MSc in Digital Media from School of Informatics of the same University and a PhD in Electrical and Computer Engineering from the National Technical University of Athens (NTUA).

-He is an Associate Professor at the Department of Advanced Computing Sciences at Maastricht University in the Netherlands.
-He is conducting research in ambient assisted living and automated human emotion recognition, with particular focus on in-the-wild applications, making use of various sensorial cues and deep learning.
-He is currently the coordinator of the Cognitive Systems Research Group at the University of Maastricht, and teaches the courses of Human-Computer Interaction and Affective Computing, Artificial Intelligence, and Computer Vision. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Stylianos Asteriadis}{\space} received the diploma of Electrical and Computer Engineer from Aristotle University of Thessaloniki, Thessaloniki, Greece in 2004, the M.Sc. degree in digital media from the School of Informatics at the same university in 2006, and the Ph.D. in Electrical and Computer Engineering from the National Technical University of Athens, Athens, Greece, in 2011.
+He was an Associate Professor at the Department of Advanced Computing Sciences at Maastricht University, Maastricht, The Netherlands, until the final acceptance of this paper, where he coordinated the Cognitive Systems Group.
+He is currently working at the European Commission.\footnote{The information and views set out in this article are those of the authors and do not necessarily reflect the official opinion of the Institution.} \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dimitrios Zarpalas}{\space} holds the diploma of Electrical and Computer Engineer from Aristotle University of Thessaloniki, A.U.Th, an MSc in Electrical Engineering (focusing on computer vision) from The Pennsylvania State University, and a PhD in medical informatics (Health Science School, department of Medicine, A.U.Th).

-He has joined the Information Technologies Institute in 2007, and is currently a researcher, grade C. His research interests include real time tele-immersion applications (3D reconstruction of moving humans and their compression), 3D computer vision, 3D medical image processing, shape analysis of anatomical structures, 3D object recognition, motion capturing and evaluation, while in the past has also worked in indexing, search and retrieval, classification of 3D objects and 3D model watermarking. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Dimitrios Zarpalas}{\space} received the Diploma in electrical and computer engineering from Aristotle University of Thessaloniki (A.U.Th), Thessaloniki, Greece in 2003, the M.Sc. degree in electrical engineering from the Pennsylvania State University, Philadelphia, USA, in 2006, and the Ph.D. degree in medical informatics from the Department of Medicine, Health Science School, A.U.Th, in 2014.
+He joined the Information Technologies Institute, Thessaloniki, Greece, in 2007, where he is currently a Researcher, grade B. His research interests include tele-immersion applications, 3-D computer vision, 3-D object recognition, and motion capturing. \end{IEEEbiography}